makaree/TestAPI/README.md

 Variables>>System Variables) and in Path >> Add the location for “vstest.console.exe”.
 (In my case it was present in C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\Common7\
 \IDE\Extensions\TestPlatform)
-5. Run runtest.bat file present in .
+5. Run runtest.bat file present in TestAPI folder.
 After run, the test results are present in TestAPI\TestResults folder in both HTML and TRX format if no errors are present.

 ## Contact